papayiannis/reverberation_learning_python/README.md

 # Room classification

-The work in [@placeholder] discussed methods and strategies for training DNNs for room classification of reverberant acoustic environments.
+The work in [1] discussed methods and strategies for training DNNs for room classification of reverberant acoustic environments.

 ## AIRs